 CHORUS is a service run by CHOR, Inc., an independent nonprofit membership organization.
 CHOR, Inc. was incorporated in Delaware in October 2013, and was granted 501(c)(3) status by the US Internal Revenue Service, retroactive to that date.

-CHORUS’ mission is to support and promote public access to and continued availability of publications reporting on US federally funded research by leveraging new and existing digital technologies that are used by the publishing and scholarly communications community.
+CHORUS’ mission is to support and promote open access to and continued availability of publications reporting on funded research by leveraging new and existing digital technologies that are used by the publishing and scholarly communications community.
 Our objectives are consistent with our nonprofit status.

 BOARD OF DIRECTORS